 Vishwanath Tanneeru, Lead Data Architect at Allergan, explains how Segment and Snowflake together have benefited the company’s data science and marketing initiatives:

 “The machine learning team loads custom audiences and data science scores for consumer profiles into the Snowflake database.
-From Snowflake we leverage Segment’s SQL traits to ingest that data into the segment user profile.
+Then we ingest that data into the Segment user profile.
 Now, marketing, personalization and CRM teams can use Segment’s audience builder to create target audience groups and reach them through multiple marketing channels supported by Segment.
 This end to end automation has been quick and easy to accomplish with Segment and Snowflake and added instant value to our business.”

 Allergan connects directly with users through a new, personalized customer loyalty program, Allē.